fjdegroo/deshade/README.md

 ENABLE_VK_LAYER_deshade=1 application
 ```

-The shaders will be written to the `shaders` directory, their names
+The shaders will be written to the `deshade` directory, their names
 will be the hash of their contents, with the following extension scheme:
 `_vs.{glsl,bin}` for vertex shaders, `_fs.{glsl,bin}` for fragment shaders,
 `_gs.{glsl,bin}` for geometry shaders, `_cs.{glsl,bin}` for compute shaders,